A new Pre-Event Checklist has been released for use at any and all in-person Scouting activities!

 Even with important policies in place, it is critical that everyone take everyday preventive actions to help prevent the spread of respiratory diseases:

-Should you have any questions or concerns about a specific upcoming event or activity, please reach out to your District Executive.
-We will do everything we can to answer your question using the information available to us.
+Should you have any questions or concerns about a specific upcoming event or activity, please visit our web page to locate and contact your District Executive.